Is the Boone Center for the Family (BCFF) a counseling center?

 No. BCFF is a psycho-educational center dedicated to training leaders and transforming relationships.
 Psycho-educational means we teach people relationship skills in trainings, small groups, and presentations.
 If you would like to meet with a counselor one-on-one we can give suggestions of therapists who have been trained in our models.

 Church leaders, therapists, academic professionals, psychology students, professionals, and others interested in helping their communities develop healthy relationships.
 Find out more information on the MarriageStrong trainings or Relationship IQ trainings.

 What do you offer Pepperdine faculty, staff, students, and alumni?

 BCFF partners with campus departments to offer healthy relationship information for our students, staff, and faculty.
-Current campus partners include: Office of the Chaplin, Counseling Center, Health Center, Human Resources, Seaver College Communication, Social Science, and Religion Divisions, Graduate School of Education and Psychology, Graziadio School of Business and Management, School of Public Policy, and School of Law.
+Current campus partners include: Office of the Chaplin, Counseling Center, Health Center, Human Resources, Seaver College Communication, Social Science, and Religion Divisions, Graduate School of Education and Psychology, Graziadio Business School, School of Public Policy, and School of Law.
 We also conduct a specialized training in leading small groups and interactive presentations that impact the heart and behavior instead of just the mind.

 We also partner with campus departments to offer resources to those beyond our campus walls.
 These partners include Office of Church Relations, the Center for Faith and Learning, and Alumni Affairs.